MacroMayhem/DocumentUnderstanding/README.md

 ##### Data Cleaning

  1. __Companies__ :
-   * We sample roughly 20000 company names from the dataset
+   * Randomly sample 20000 company names from the dataset
-   * We remove stopwords, keep only alphanumerics and convert all to lower case
+   * Remove stopwords, keep only alphanumerics and convert all to lower case
-   * We split words on space character and add it to the training
+   * Split words on the space character and add individual words to training

  2. __Location__ :
-   * We sample 10000 cities from the data
+   * Randomly sample 10000 cities from the data
-   * We keep all the country names for training
+   * All the country names are added for training
    * Convert all strings to lowercase and remove special chars if necessary

  3. __Goods__ :
-   * We use the 'product_category_tree' to obtain the hierarchy for every item.
+   * Use the 'product_category_tree' to obtain the hierarchy for every item.
-   * We process each element of the hierarchy in a similar fashion.
-With removeal of stop words, lowercaseing, and removing specia characters
+   * Process each element of the hierarchy in a similar fashion.
+Removal of stop words, lowercasing, and removing special characters

 ##### Feature Respresentation

 We utilise [FastText](https://fasttext.cc/) based representation for words.
-It is advantageous to use over _word2vec_ as it can tolerate _Out of Vocabulary_ words due to it's character level n-gram formulation.
+It is better to use over _word2vec_ as it can tolerate _Out of Vocabulary_ words due to it's character level n-gram formulation.
 We train a _Fasttext_ model which yields __50__ dimensional representation for a word.

 ### Pipeline